rrkreitler/TBR_CL/README.md

 # TBR_CL
-Command Line version of the TBR message browser
+Command Line version of the TBR message browser found in the TBR repository.